-St Erth School recognises that additional barriers can exist when identifying abuse and neglect in this group of children.
+St Erth school recognises that additional barriers can exist when identifying abuse and neglect in this group of children.
 These can include:

-- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - The potential for children with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - Communication barriers and difficulties in overcoming these barriers.
+• Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration;

+• The potential for children with SEN and disabilities being disproportionately impacted by behaviours such as bullying, without outwardly showing any signs and being more prone to being isolated from their peers than other children; and

+• Communication barriers and difficulties in overcoming these barriers.

 The individual needs of every special educational needs or disabled child will be reviewed regularly and consideration given to any additional vulnerabilities they may have which could lead to safety and welfare concerns arising.
+In addition we will keep under review the potential need for additional pastoral support.

-Should any concerns arise in relation to any child in relation to their safety and welfare St Erth School will follow the same procedures as outlined within this policy and liaise with the DSL initially.
+Should any concerns arise in relation to any child in relation to their safety and welfare St Erth school will follow the same procedures as outlined within this policy and liaise with the DSL initially.

-6.6 E.safety/Online safety
+6.7 Online safety